k0emt/DmrContactTools/README.md

 Use your list of call signs to create a custom DMR contact list.

+The default input or ops file name is: `ops.txt`
-The default DMR contact list file name is as above `d868uv-d878uv.csv`
+The default DMR contact list file name is as above: `d868uv-d878uv.csv`

 Run with the default settings: